Welcome to Tulum!

-Single travelers are paired with someone of the same sex
+Solo travelers are paired with someone of the same gender.

-*Private room options available upon request subject to hotel availability (for an extra charge)
+Private room options are available upon request subject to hotel availability (for an extra charge).

 Travel insurance is mandatory in order to participate on any of our trips.

-When selecting a travel insurance policy please bear in mind that all travelers must have medical coverage and that we require a minimum coverage of USD 200,000 for repatriation and emergency rescue.
-We strongly recommend that the policy also covers personal liability, cancellation, curtailment and loss of luggage and personal effects.
-If you have credit card insurance we require proof of purchase of the trip (a receipt of credit card statement) with a credit card in your name.
+If you have credit card insurance we require proof of purchase of the trip (a receipt or credit card statement) with a credit card in your name.
 Contact your bank for details of their participating insurer, the level of coverage and emergency contact telephone number.

-All Under30Experiences trips are accompanied by experienced trip leaders and community managers.
+All Under30Experiences trips are accompanied by experienced Trip Leaders.

-The goal of the trip leaders is to facilitate an awesome experience and help our travelers have the best trip possible.
+The goal of the Trip Leader is to facilitate an awesome experience and help our travelers have the best trip possible.
 They will provide information on the places you are traveling through, offer suggestions for things to do and see, recommend great local eating venues and introduce you to our local friends.

 You can expect them to have a broad general knowledge of the countries visited on the trip, including historical, cultural, religious and social aspects.